What Are Dental Sealants and Are They Safe for Kids?

 Longevity, Care, and Considerations for Adults

-How long how long dental sealants last and how do I care for them?
+How long do dental sealants last and how do I care for them?

 Can adults get dental sealants?